Skip to main content

 The program culminates with a scholarly project, independent study or thesis.

-Educational Studies Overview
+Educational Studies Master's at UND

 • Enjoy flexibility in choosing research topics, customize your program of study and take elective courses from across the university.